leighmacdonald/dotfiles/README.md

 ============================

 My dotfiles repo built around zsh / awesome and zenburn.
-The shell and most shell (ncurses) apps are themed using the standard zenburn zenburn colouring scheme as defined in Xdefaults.
+The shell and most shell (ncurses) apps are themed using the standard zenburn colouring scheme as defined in Xdefaults.
+The awesome configu

 Default Relevant Software I Use
 -----------------------------------